 James @Perfect Manifesto.

-You can keep in touch with me by providing your email address below and I’ll send you the guide:
+You can keep in touch with me by providing your email address below: